dariusjvc/Auction-Tests/README.md

 npx hardhat test

 # Description
-There are three tests, the first makes the deployment, the second bids from two users and the third sends the nft to the highest bidder.
-We assume that the second bidder is the winner, and in the third test the send is made to that winner.
+There the following tests:

+1. Test1: Verifies that the MyNFT smart contract has been deployed
+2. Test2: Verifies that the NFTAuction smart contract has been deployed
+3. Test3: Verifies the correct initial values for NFTAuction
+4. Test4: Allow bidder1 to place a bid
+5. Test5: Allow bidder2 to place a higher bid
+6. Test6: Transfer NFT to the highest bidder after auction ends